mkloubert/vs-script-commands/README.md

 ### Status bar buttons [[&uarr;](#how-to-use-)]

-You can activate buttons for your commands in the status bar:
+You can activate buttons for your commands in the status bar, by defining the `button` property:

 ```json
 {